Namibia Entry Requirements

 Most healthcare professionals recommend the following vaccinations for Namibia:

-Hepatitis A, Hepatitis B, Rabies, Measles, Chickenpox, Flu, Polio, Shingles and Typhoid.
+Hepatitis A, Hepatitis B, Rabies, Measles, Chickenpox, Flu, Polio, Shingles, Typhoid and Tetanus.

 Please be sure to consult your doctor to get professional advice in this regard.